 Chief and Council sets and approves laws, bylaws, and regulations that create a foundation for the governance and care of our community and territory.

 T’Sou-ke Nation registered members are welcome to observe monthly Chief and Council Meetings via Zoom.
 Registration is required to receive the Zoom link and passcode, and all members in attendance are asked to adhere by the Open Meeting Rules and Guidelines.
-Meetings are typically scheduled for the last Monday of each month, with special council meetings scheduled as needed.
+Meetings are typically scheduled for the first Monday of each month, with special council meetings scheduled as needed.